FrankMejzlik/syengine/docs/src/scripting_your_game.md

 @ref SYE::Script::OnProcessFrame()
     This method is called every frame.
 Use this to update game logic.

+@ref SYE::Script::OnCollision()
+    This method is called whenever this Physicsbody collides with something.

 ## Inside Script you have access to:
 @note Many of those Manager aren't implemented yet.